Stratford Langthorne Abbey: Modern history

 The Abbey lay between the Channelsea River and Marsh Lane (Manor Road).
-Nothing visible remains on the site, as local landowners took away much of the stone for their own buildings, and by 1840, the North Woolwich railway was built through the site, and factories and Stratford Wholesale Market were established on the remaining land.
+Nothing visible remains on the site, as local landowners took away much of the stone for their own buildings, and by 1840, the North Woolwich Railway was built through the site, and factories and Stratford Wholesale Market were established on the remaining land.
 A stone window and a carving featuring skulls – thought to have been over the door to the charnel house – remain in All Saints West Ham Parish Church (dating from about 1180).
 The Great Gate of the abbey survived in Baker's Row until 1825.

 None of the abbey's buildings remain, but in the early 1990s archaeological investigations were carried out between 1993–94 on land cleared for the new Stratford Market Depot, part of the Jubilee Line Extension.
 647 burials were excavated from the Cistercian cemetery and reburied at Mount St. Bernard Abbey in Leicestershire.
 Excavation continues on the site as the remaining former factories are redeveloped.
 The latest, at Bakers Row, was in early 2008 and identified the former gatehouse of the Abbey - to the north east of the Abbey Church and defining the eastern edge of the precinct.
-This area, where former council stables were situated, is now protected from further development by Scheduled Ancient Monument status and a major community garden designed by artists Karen Guthrie and Nina Pope of the artists' collective Somewhere has been created on the site by the "Friends of Abbey Gardens".
+This area, where former council stables were situated, is now protected from further development by scheduled monument status and a major community garden designed by artists Karen Guthrie and Nina Pope of the artists' collective Somewhere has been created on the site by the "Friends of Abbey Gardens".

 The coat of arms of the Abbey can be seen over the doorway to the Old Court House, in Tramway Avenue (Stratford).
 The chevrons from this device, originally from the arms of the Mountfitchet family, together with an abbot's crozier were incorporated into the arms of the former County Borough of West Ham in 1887.
 The same arms were adopted by the new London Borough of Newham in 1965.
 The Abbey is commemorated by two roads in the district, Abbey Lane and Abbey Road.
 In addition, Langthorne Street was formerly situated a little north of the Abbey site, running between Chapel Street and West Ham Lane.
 The street was devastated by enemy action during the Second World War, and the site subsequently disappeared beneath new development in the late 1960s.

 The Langthorne chevrons were also incorporated into the arms of the former Municipal Borough of Leyton, now part of the London Borough of Waltham Forest, because the abbey held considerable demesne lands there.
 Langthorne Road and the former Langthorne Hospital in Leytonstone commemorated the abbey's influence in the area.